devsground/IPTV/2020/exo/README.md

 Choose any of the IPTV player
 https://play.google.com/store/apps/dev?id=7053436804067704459

-or Search IPTV Lite - HD IPTV Player on playstore
+or Search IPTV Lite - HD IPTV Player on playstore to play

 ## Notice
 If you just found an error or have any suggestions on how to organize a playlist please send a mail to us (devsground.help@gmail.com)